 About Sky Island FotoFauna

 Sky Island FotoFauna harnesses the power of volunteer-operated wildlife cameras throughout the Sky Island region.
-Every month, volunteers submit one checklist per camera and indicate which species were (and weren’t) detected on camera that month.
-These submissions are helping give us a clearer picture of when and where 44 different wildlife species are present in the region.
+Volunteers submit one monthly checklist per camera indicating the species detected (and not detected).
+These submissions help give us a clearer picture of when and where 44 different wildlife species occur in the region.

-By combining the FotoFauna data we receive on species presence and absence, we’ll be able to measure:
+With the FotoFauna data we receive on species presence and absence, we can measure:

-• The success of urban-adapted species that live near human development, like coyote, bobcat, greater roadrunner, cottontail species, and striped skunk.
+• The success of urban-adapted species that live near human development, like coyotes, bobcats, roadrunners, cottontails, and striped skunks.

-• The landscape accessible to wide-ranging species that require connected Sky Island habitats, like mountain lions, black bears, pronghorns, mule deer, and white-tailed deer.
+• The occurrence of wide-ranging species that require connected Sky Island habitats, like mountain lions, black bears, pronghorns, mule deer, and white-tailed deer.

 • The persistence of species unique to the Sky Island region, including the antelope jackrabbit, Gould’s turkey, and Gila monster.